swiss-transplant-cohort-study/3LC-user-manual/docs/source/metadata.rst

 .. image:: ecodebook1.png

 We are for example looking for the metadata collected for Kidney, so we can search (CTRL + F) for the word "Kidney".
 Now the kidney-specific collections (forms or containers) are highlighted.
-We click on "KidneyEnrolment" cause we are interested in exploring the variables collected in this form, therefore we click on the indicated number of variables.
+We click on "KidneyBiopsyAndRejection" cause we are interested in exploring the variables collected in this container, therefore we click on the indicated number of variables.

 .. image:: ecodebook2.png